AyaShams2001/bookshelf-api/README.md

 A FastAPI backend application for managing books, powered by PostgreSQL and deployed on Render.

-This project demonstrates backend fundamentals including REST API design, database integration with SQLAlchemy, containerization with Docker, and multi-service architecture using Docker Compose.
+Built and deployed a containerized FastAPI backend with PostgreSQL.
+Implemented CI/CD pipeline using GitHub Actions to build and push Docker images to Docker Hub, with automated deployment on Render.

 ---

-## 🌐 Live API
+## Live API

 **Base URL**
 https://bookshelf-api-jd9k.onrender.com/